building-envelope-data/machine/README.md

    install [Ansible](https://www.ansible.com) as explained on [Installing Ansible on Debian](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-debian).
 1. Create a symbolic link from `/app` to `~` by running `sudo ln -s ~ /app`.
+1. Change into the app directory by running `cd /app`.
+1. Clone the repository by running
+   `git clone git@github.com:ise621/machine.git`.
+1. Change into the clone by running `cd ./machine`.
+1. Prepare the machine environment by running `cp .env.sample .env` and adapt the `.env` file as needed for example inside `vi .env`.
 1. Format and mount hard disk for data to the directory `/app/data` as follows:
+   1. Create the directory `/app/data` by running `mkdir /app/data`.
    1. Scan for the data disk by running `make scan`.
    1. Figure out its name and size by running `lsblk`, for example, `sdb` and `50G`, and use this name and size instead of `sdx` and `XG` below.